Anbar campaign (2015–2016): Battle of Fallujah

 Haider al-Abadi ordered to beginning the operation on the early Monday of 23 May.
 "The Iraqi flag will be raised high over the land of Fallujah." al-Abadi said.
 On May 23, 2016, it was reported the city of Al-Karmah was recaptured by Shiite militias of PMF.
-Photos published by a PMF media shows Iran's Quds Force commander Qassem Suleimani and other PMF commanders discussing Fallujah battle strategies.
+Photos published by a PMF media shows Iran's Quds Force commander Qasem Soleimani and other PMF commanders discussing Fallujah battle strategies.
 On the first day of the offensive 11 further villages and districts near Fallujah were recaptured, which forced ISIL fighters to retreat to the interior of the strategically important city.
 The offensive was slowed down because in the outskirts hundreds of improvised explosive devices were found.

 The Popular Mobilization Forces declared on 23 May that they had captured Al-Karmah, about 16 kilometers (10 miles) northeast of Falluja, which brings most of the territory east of Falluja under government control.
 They also announced the liberation of al-Harariyat, al-Shahabi and al-Dwaya and the killing of 40 ISIL militants during the military operation.
 Iraqi government announced that pro-government fighters had captured the villages of Luhaib and Albu Khanfar on 24 May.

 On 25 May, 16 villages and districts on the eastern outskirts of Fallujah were cleared by the Iraqi Security Forces.
 Included in this were the gains from a column in the North-East, which liberated the town of Sejar days after the capture of Al-Karmah.
 These clashes resulted in the death of 40 ISIL militants.
 An additional 163 ISIL militants, 15 civilians and 35 Iraqi forces and militiamen were killed in clashes which gained the Iraqi army control over the remaining districts in the South-East, allowing them to create a corridor that cut the ISIL-controlled-zone in two.
 During the day, it was reported an Iranian Basij member was killed in fighting near Fallujah.
 According to Qasm Araji, a member of the defense committee, the advancing forces are continuously gaining ground and "nearing Fallujah's Eastern gate."